JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/bulk-upload-schema.md

 # JupiterOne Bulk Upload Schema

 > IMPORTANT: Bulk upload triggers a data synchronization process that automatically **updates** or **deletes** entities/relationships as needed.
-Previously existing entities/relationships within the same `scope` that no longer exist in the latest upload will be marked for deletion..
+Previously existing entities/relationships within the same `scope` that no longer exist in the latest upload will be marked for deletion.

 > Therefore, the upload file should always include the **complete** set of entities or relationships within the defined `scope` to avoid unintended data deletion.